Freymaurer/UserManagement/README.md

 ### Use Asp.Net Identity with an Sql Database

 The EFIdentityDummyProject is used to create the databases used by the Identity framework.
-To accomplish this, open the solution in Visual Studio -> Tools -> Nuget Package Manager -> Package Manager Console und navigate to the EFIdentityDummyProject - folder (use `dir` to check current location and `cd ThisCouldBeYourPath\EFIdentityDummyProject` to navigate to the folder containing the Startup.cs file) then type `Update-Database -Project EFIdentityDummyProject -StartupProject EFIdentityDummyProject` and the necessary databases will be build.
+To accomplish this, open the solution in Visual Studio -> Tools -> Nuget Package Manager -> Package Manager Console and navigate to the EFIdentityDummyProject - folder (use `dir` to check current location and `cd ThisCouldBeYourPath\EFIdentityDummyProject` to navigate to the folder containing the Startup.cs file) then type `Update-Database -Project EFIdentityDummyProject -StartupProject EFIdentityDummyProject` and the necessary databases will be build.
 ([source](https://docs.microsoft.com/de-de/ef/core/miscellaneous/cli/powershell))

 ## Work with the application